 We offer the following courses:

-- 2 B.Sc. lectures: Communication Networks, Internet communications (in German)
+- 2 B.Sc. lectures: Communication Networks, Internet Communication (in German)

-- 7 M.Sc. lectures: Broadband Communication Networks, Optical Networks, Network Planning, Techno-Economic Analysis of Telecommunication Networks, Analysis, Modeling and Simulation of Communication Networks, Communication Network Reliability
+- 7 M.Sc. lectures: Data Networking (replaces Broadband Communication Networks), Optical Networks, Network Planning, Techno-Economic Analysis of Telecommunication Networks, Analysis, Modeling and Simulation of Communication Networks, Communication Network Reliability

-- 5 lab courses: Communication Networks, Wireless Sensor Networks, Industrie 4.0, Tactile Internet Lab, Software Defined Networking Lab
+- 5 lab courses: Data Science Basics and Applications, Wireless Sensor Networks, Industrie 4.0, Tactile Internet Lab, Software Defined Networking Lab

 - 4 seminars

-We offer several Bachelor and Master Thesis projects in each semester, as well as projects for "Ingenieurspraxis" and "Forschungspraxis".
+We offer several Bachelor and Master Thesis projects in each semester (mostly online!), as well as projects for "Ingenieurspraxis" and "Forschungspraxis".
 If you are interested, please see our topics list contact a member of the research staff or Prof. Kellerer.

 Together with the Chair of Media Technology (Prof. Dr.-Ing.
 Eckehard Steinbach), we form a research and teaching unit.